10 Easy Ways to Fix iPhone Error 4013 [Complete Guide]

 Update or Restore iPhone using iTunes

 iTunes is an Apple-recommended solution.
 If you choose to fix your iPhone via updating on iTunes, your phone data will not be erased.
-However, this method has severe disadvantages in fixing your iPhone error 4013, including:
+But this method has severe disadvantages in fixing your iPhone error 4013, including:

 • It’s only applicable if you’ve used iTunes before.